 Section 6.5 of the Payment Card Industry (PCI) Data Security Standard (DSS) instructs auditors to verify processes that require training in secure coding techniques for developers.
-If you are responsible for developing applications that process cardholder data and are therefore required to be PCI compliant then this is the course for you.
+This is the course for you if your application processes cardholder data and you are required to meet PCI compliance.